mftutui/configuracoes-gateway-ttn/README.md

 ![box](https://github.com/mftutui/configuracoes-gateway-ttn/blob/master/box.png)

-* Complete the remaining informations
+* Complete the remaining information

 - Gateway EUI : The EUI of the gateway
 - Description: readable description of the gateway